Arvonit/rubik/README.md

 NextJS.

 This project uses `poetry` to manage dependencies for the backend and `npm` for the frontend, so you must have both installed.
-To download the python dependencies, you simply run `poetry install`.
+To download the python dependencies, run `poetry install`.
 You can than forward any shell command to `poetry` using `poetry run`.
 For instance, to run an interactive session of python, use `poetry run python3`. `poetry` also includes a shell to avoid the `poetry run` prefix to shell commands.
 You can launch this with `poetry shell`.
 Similarly, to